DianeLooney/js-to-ruby/prototype-chain.md

 In javascript, the concept of a prototype chain shows how properties of objects resolve to values.

+In ruby, this is true as well, but it is known as `ancestors`.

-In ruby, the lookup chain can be seen by `ClassName.ancestors`
+We can see the lookup chain with `ClassName.ancestors`.

+In javascript, the prototype chain is simple, and so are our tools for modifying it.

 There is also more control given to the developer for controlling the ancestors.
 The three ways to modify the ancestors are:
 * Include